 Learning the signs and symptoms of concussions is the responsibility of everyone involved in youth sports from league administrators to the athletes themselves.

 Shane M. Miller, M.D. is board certified in pediatrics and sports medicine.
-He is a sports medicine physician at the Center for Excellence in Sports Medicine at Texas Scottish Rite Hospital for Children.
+He is a sports medicine physician at the Center for Excellence in Sports Medicine at Scottish Rite for Children.
 Dr. Miller is a member of the American Academy of Pediatrics Council on Sports Medicine and Fitness.
 He also holds an appointment as Associate Professor of Orthopedics and Pediatrics at the University of Texas Southwestern Medical School.
 He sees patients for sports injuries including bone and joint, muscle and ligament injuries as well as sports concussions at our North Campus, now in Plano.